Mumbai: Captive Dalmatians continue to suffer as police delay action

-Marine Drive resident Nirmeet Solanki's aunt-in-law also gave a statement to cops on how he ill-treats the animals, but no action has been taken against him
+Marine Drive resident's aunt-in-law also gave a statement to cops on how he ill-treats his pet Dalmatians and Red Slider tortoise, but no action has been taken against him

 There is no respite in sight for the Dalmatians and Red Slider tortoise cruelly held captive in a Marine Drive home.
 The animals remain in the same condition they were in the house of Nirmeet Solanki since mid-day reported on their plight 10 days ago (Meet Mumbai's Cruel de Ville).